gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Mayor Lupus only used it for official pronouncements.
 That evening,
 like most evenings,
-she sat or stood on the verandah to chat with passers-by, her elbows on the railing and a glass of red wine in her paw.
+she sat or stood on the veranda to chat with passers-by, her elbows on the railing and a glass of red wine in her paw.
 "It's the closest thing to actual blood I allow myself," she always joked,